x5e/gink/python/docs/_build/html/_sources/examples.md.txt

 ```

 #### Bundling and comments
-Think of a bundle like a commit in Git.
+Think of a bundle as a commit in Git.
 A bundle is just a collection of changes with an optional comment/message.
 Without specifying a bundler object, most Gink operations will immediately commit the change in its own bundle, so you don't have to worry about always creating a new bundler, etc. However, if you do want to specify which changes go into a specific bundle, here is an example:
 ```python
 directory = Directory()
 bundler = Bundler(comment="example setting values in directory")